 The expected dollar dividend payout through the fiscal years 2020-2022 is $0.375 + $0.575 + $0.675 = $1.625.

 Implications of a Constant Dividend Payout Ratio Policy

-In a constant dividend payout ratio policy, the amount of dividends paid to shareholders fluctuate directly in proportion to the earnings of a company.
+With a constant dividend payout ratio policy, the amount of dividends paid to shareholders fluctuates directly in proportion to the earnings of a company.
 Therefore, such a dividend policy comes with the potential to generate very volatile dividend payouts.